Dave-team/Knowledge-base/Business-Intelligence/BI checklist.md

 - How and when will you use the data?
 E.g. in a dashboard shown in weekly meeting, to import into email tool, to put in slides, to send as schedule, to create alerts from, to put into spreadsheet that then does further transformation?
 - Who will be interested in the data and needs access?
 - Any visualization requirements?
+- How does this fit in the grander scheme of things?
+    - Will future business changes change this model again?
+    - Are we testing if something is even possible at all?
+Should we MVP?
+    - How important is it to get perfect?
+    - Any downstream effects?

 ### Delivery process
 - Have ticket with requirements.
 Potentially detailed with: